Trustblock-Inc/trustblock-cli/README.md

 trustblock init
 ```

-Next, add your private key from the whitelisted wallet and JWT to the `~/.trustblock/.env` file.
+Next, add your API key to the `~/.trustblock/.env` file.
 You can obtain an API key by navigating to your profile and clicking the "Edit my profile" button on the Trustblock website after authentication.

 Note: Trustblock CLI can still be used without adding data to the `.env` file, as long as the required information is passed as arguments.